Combat Organization of the Polish Socialist Party

-The Combat Organization of the Polish Socialist Party (Organizacja Bojowa Polskiej Partii Socjalistycznej, abbreviated OBPPS), also translated as Fighting Organization of the Polish Socialist Party; also known as bojówki (paramilitary units); Organizacja Spiskowo-Bojowa PPS (PPS Underground-Combat Organization); Koła Bojowe Samoobrony Robotniczej (Workers' Self-Defense Combat Circles) and Koła Techniczno-Bojowe (Combat-Technical Circles), was an illegal Polish guerrilla organization founded in 1904 by Józef Piłsudski.
+The Combat Organization of the Polish Socialist Party (Organizacja Bojowa Polskiej Partii Socjalistycznej, abbreviated OBPPS) was a Polish guerrilla resistance movement established in 1904 by Józef Piłsudski.
+It functioned as the paramilitary wing of the Polish Socialist Party.

-Its operations reached their zenith about 1904–1908, when it numbered over 2,000 members, including over 700 paramilitary personnel, and carried out over 2,500 operations.
-The organization had over 5,000 members at the height of its power.
-Afterwards it declined and was dissolved in 1911.
-Its goal was to create an armed resistance movement against the Imperial Russian authorities in partitioned Poland.
-Its most notable operations included the Bloody Wednesday of 15 August 1906; the failed assassination attempt against the Governor-General of Warsaw, Georgi Skalon, 18 August 1906; and Bezdany raid, a major train robbery, 26 September 1908.
+The organization was most active between 1904 and 1908, growing to over 2,000 members, including more than 700 paramilitary fighters, and carrying out over 2,500 operations.
+At its peak, it boasted a membership of more than 5,000.
+Its primary objective was to mount an armed resistance movement against Imperial Russian rule in partitioned Poland.
+The group gradually declined and was dissolved in 1911.

+Among its most notable actions were the Bloody Wednesday of 15 August 1906; the failed assassination attempt on Warsaw’s Governor-General, Georgi Skalon, on 18 August 1906; and the Bezdany raid, a large-scale train robbery on 26 September 1908.

 History

 The first action of the Organizacja Bojowa took place soon after the PPS started to organize an increasing number of demonstrations (mostly in Warsaw).
 On October 28, 1904, Russian Cossack cavalry trampled the participants in one of the demonstrations; in revenge, on November 13 the 'Bojówki' opened fire on the Russian police and military during a new demonstration.
 First concentrating on fighting the spies and informants, in March 1905 'Bojówki' started using bombs to assassinate selected members of Russian police, both regular and secret (Okhrana) responsible for repression of Poles in the partitioned Poland.
 'Bojówki' also assaulted Russian transports of money leaving the Polish territories.
 Among the most famous of these was the raid at Bezdany near Vilna in 1908, led by Piłsudski himself.
-The loot from that single raid (200,812 rubles–or approximately $100,000) was a virtual fortune in contemporary Eastern Europe and equaled the amount 'Bojówki' had looted in the two previous years.
+The loot from that single raid (200,812 rubles–or approximately $100,000) was a virtual fortune in contemporary Central-Eastern Europe and equaled the amount 'Bojówki' had looted in the two previous years.

 In 1906 alone, the 800-strong Bojówki, operating in five-man units in Congress Poland, killed 336 Russian officials; the number of casualties declined in the coming years; while the number of its members increased (to around 2,000 in 1908) but started declining significantly after 1908; in 1910 it numbered only 77 members.